activeyawcontrol/simrig-evolution/README.md

 ## I don't want to read all this noise, despite the charming and snarky tone.
 What lessons did you learn that other people can use?

 * Skip to the good stuff.
 You'll save money in the long term.
-** I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
+    * I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
-** I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
+    * I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
 It did not turn out great.
 Not terrible, it was fine, but it's not a button box I will want to keep forever.
 * Consider whether you really want direct drive.
 One of the things I like about it is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
 But even on an SC2 Sport, I'm never using 100% of the force.
 If I had to go back to the T300RS wheelbase/wheel, I'd be fine.
 * Simucube 2 wireless has been 100% reliable for me so far.
 * Two little sort of stupid things that make me happy:
-** The 3d-simgear flag
+    * The 3d-simgear flag.
+The radar functionality is awesome and the flashing flags are just cool.
+It's one of those nice immersion things.
-** The Simucube premium power-off button
+    * The Simucube premium power-off button.
+It looks nice, it blends into the black aluminum, and I can easily tell whether the wheelbase is on.

 ## Version 0.0